pjbiggs/Massey203311/Week12/Week12.md

 # now we redo the edgeR analysis
 > dge.low.counts <- DGEList(counts=low.read.counts,group=factor(sample.data))

+# what does our new object look like?  probably can't tell
+# but let's have alook anyway
+> dge.low.counts

+# we'll add in our other information:
 > dge.low.counts <- calcNormFactors(dge.low.counts)
 > dge.low.counts <- estimateCommonDisp(dge.low.counts)
 > dge.low.counts <- estimateTagwiseDisp(dge.low.counts)

+# again, we can see th enew information:
+> dge.low.counts
 ```

 Now we have a new dataset.
 Here, a number of genes have higher expression in cancer.
 Specifically, we changed the expression 3-fold.
 We need to check whether this had the expected effect - are these genes actually inferred as being "differentially" expressed?